fasrc/seff-account/README.md

 ## Improving your jobs

-Ideally, most jobs would fall in to 90 to 100% CPU, memory, and time efficiency (last line of a histogram).
+Ideally, most jobs would fall in to 90 to 100% CPU, GPU, memory, and time efficiency (last line of a histogram).
 For more information on improving your jobs, see [Job Efficiency and Optimization Best Practices](https://docs.rc.fas.harvard.edu/kb/job-efficiency-and-optimization-best-practices/)